danielshir/danielshir.github.com/about.md

 ---
 layout: page
-title: Codemonkeyz.com
+title: About
 description: About
 ---
-## About Codemonkeyz
+## About codemonkeyz

-Codemonkeyz.com is a blog I've been waiting to write for a while now.
+codemonkeyz.com is a blog I've been waiting to write for a while now.
 It contains my thoughts, opinions, and various musings on everything from coding, to management to coffee.

 ## About me